-- (a) Constant Observation continuous line-of-sight monitoring or monitoring accomplished with the use of camera, by a prison employee (typically a Correctional Officer) or trained Peer Observer assigned to no other duties. - (1) More than one offender, but not more than four offenders, may be observed constantly by a designated prison employee if the physical layout and equipment so permit. - (b) Interdisciplinary Team (IDT) A designated group of Custody, Medical, and Behavioral Health staff within a given facility that shall meet weekly to discuss significant cases or issues within the facility, as per NCDPS Prisons Policy and Procedure A.1200 Mutual Respect and Collaboration. - (c) Psychologist masters or doctoral level behavioral health clinical staff who is appropriately licensed under North Carolina state statute or a license eligible behavioral health staff under the North Carolina state statute and who has been assessed and granted full privileging within the Division of Prisons, Health and Wellness. - (d) Peer Observer selected and trained offender, in accordance with the Peer Observation Program Operational Manual, assigned to provide one to one visual observation of an offender on self-injurious precautions or suicide watch. - (1) Constant observation by a Peer Observer must be limited to one-to-one only, whether by lineof-sight or by camera. - (2) Peer Observer provides constant observation under supervision of an assigned custody staff. - (e) Self-Injurious Behavior -behaviors in which an individual deliberately inflicts harm to his or her body for purposes not socially recognized or sanctioned, but without the obvious intention of committing suicide. - (f) Self-Injury Precautions -Documented observation and property restriction aimed at preventing selfinjury/self-harm on the part of an offender-on Suicide Watch. - (1) The Level of observation shall be continuous. - (2) Documentation of observation and cell door checks must be made on the watch log/cell forms associated with offender's observation status.
+- (a) Constant Observation continuous line-of-sight monitoring or monitoring accomplished with the use of camera, by a prison employee (typically a Correctional Officer) or trained Peer Observer. - (b) Multidisciplinary Team comprised of facility personnel representing different professions, disciplines and/or service areas. - (1) The team may include, but is not limited to, the facility's behavioral health staff, Correctional Officer and supervisory staff, medical, nursing, and social work staff. - (c) Psychologist masters or doctoral level behavioral health clinical staff who is appropriately licensed under North Carolina state statute or a license eligible behavioral health staff under the North Carolina state statute and who has been assessed and granted full privileging within the Division of Prisons, Health and Wellness. - Peer Observer selected and trained offender, in accordance with the Peer Observation Program Operational Manual, assigned to provide one to one visual observation of an offender on self-injurious precautions or suicide watch. - (1) Assigned to no other duties, - (2) May observe more than one offender, but not more than four offenders, - (3) May be observed constantly by a designated employee if the physical layout and equipment so permit. - (4) Constant observation by a Peer Observer must be limited to one-to-one only, whether by line-of-sight or by camera. - (5) Peer Observer provides constant observation under supervision of an assigned custody staff. - Self-Injurious Behavior -behaviors in which an individual deliberately inflicts harm to his or her body for purposes not socially recognized or sanctioned, but without the obvious intention of committing suicide.